TormStorm/jagex-launcher-linux/README.md

 Open lutris and click the pluss sign on the top left and select "Add locally installed game"<br>
 In Game Info type "Jagex Launcher" in the name field and under Runner select Wine.<br>
 In Game Options under excecutable click browse and select the Jagex Launcher executable and in Wine prefix type `~/.JagexLauncher`<br>
-In Runner Options under wine verion select Wine-8.0.
+In Runner Options under wine verion select the wine version you installed.
 Disable DXVM, Esync and FSync and click save.<br>

 ### Jagex Launcher
 Insall the  Jagex Launcher either in a Windows virtual machine or on seperate computer. <br>